o-jasper/cl-command-line-wrappers/readme.markdown

 ## TODO

-* Fix the issues with getting entire lists for some of the keywords on cl-ps and cl-wmctrl.

-* More proper use of streams, see if external-program is good.

 * The implementation of regex-sequence underneath could probably be more efficient.

+* Would be better if cl-ps-command figured out the table instead of tokenizing, but feel hardly worth the effort for me.

+* Use of streams, using external-program might be better, but probably hardly worth it.

 ##Copyright
 Everything is under GPLv3, license included under `doc/`